raphaelleheaf/nevercinderalla/_posts/2015-02-22-time-to-shape-up.markdown

 I live a good life and I've been lucky enough to travel a lot.
 I have pretty decent job, a house, pets, and great friends.
 I didn't feel that I was being all that awful with what I ate or how active I was but I did think that I could change my lifestyle to get back on track and feel more postiive.

 I'm not sure if I suffer from depression but I have days which can get pretty low.
 I've got home and burst into tears and then felt guilty for feeling that way.
-I also suffer from anxiety attacks and it's taken me a number of years to help recognise some of my triggers so I can better control them.
-All of this and threee years of singledom has taken it's toll.
+From a young age I also suffered from anxiety attacks and it's taken me a number of years to help recognise some of my triggers so I can better control them, along with some hypnosis.
+All of this and threee years of singledom has taken its toll.
 30+ and cooking for yourself every night is a lonely place at times.

 ##Embarking on a [Happiness Project](http://www.gretchenrubin.com/books/the-happiness-project/about-the-book/)